"Beware of false prophets, who come to you in sheep's clothing but inwardly are ravenous wolves."

 Charlatan

-The mature Healer stands on two pillars: intuition and empathy.
+The Mature Healer stands on two pillars: intuition and empathy.
 The Charlatan has kept only one.
-He has intuition without compassion.
-He lacks the humility that makes healing trustworthy.
-His gifts have become weapons because they have no heart.
+He has intuition without compassion, gifts without heart.
+His healing has become predatory and self-serving.

 He reads people to control them.
-He sees their wounds to exploit them.
+He sees wounds to exploit them.
 He offers healing to create dependency.
-His intuition has become predatory.
-He hunts for weakness.
-He feeds on need.
-He's a predator dressed in healer's robes.
+He hunts for weakness and feeds on need—a predator dressed in healer's robes.

 Charlatan Declarations

-• I can see what's wrong with you.
+- I can see what's really wrong with us.

-• You're lucky I'm willing to work with you.
+- We're lucky I'm willing to work with us.

-• Only I can help you with this.
+- Only I can truly help us with this.

 The Charlatan's Imbalance

 He uses intuition to exploit rather than heal.
-He cannot serve without recognition or help without gaining.
+He cannot serve without recognition or help without gaining something in return.

 His exploitation stems from fear of being ordinary.
 He compensates by using sacred gifts for profane purposes.